Capital Clinical Psychology Consulting Rooms – Practitioners

 E: samantha@attachedpsychology.com.au

-Samantha is a registered psychologist and clinical registrar with the Psychology Board of Australia.
+Samantha is a registered psychologist, clinical registrar, and approved supervisor with the Psychology Board of Australia.
 She is an Associate member of the Australian Psychological Society (APS) and a committee member in the Clinical College ACT section.
 She is also a member of the Child Wellbeing Research Group at the Australian National University (ANU).
-Samantha is currently completing her PhD at the ANU looking at the effectiveness and acceptability of parenting interventions for children with emotional and behavioural difficulties.
+Samantha is currently completing her PhD at the ANU.
+She has conducted and published research looking at the effectiveness and acceptability of parenting interventions for children with emotional and behavioural difficulties.

-Samantha has worked with individuals and families across the lifespan, though predominately sees children under the age of 12.
+Samantha has worked with individuals and families across the lifespan, though predominately sees children under the age of 12, including neurodivergent individuals.
 She has provided therapy to children presenting with a range of difficulties including anxiety, depression, oppositional/defiant behaviours, and trauma/stressor-related presentations.

 Clinical Psychologist